muhhammdsallam/pencil-backend-assignment/README.md

     }
 ```

-Question Document stores the number of the questions and array of annotations' IDs refering to the topic document
+Question Document stores the number of the questions and array of annotations' IDs refering to the topic document.

+## Indexes

+I added index on the following fields to improve the query performance:
+- annotations field in question document
+- path field in topic document
+- name field in topic document

 # Example request URL